 The Cost of High Turnover

 There is a financial cost for high teacher turnover, according to WTEV.
 The constant need to recruit and train new teachers could cost districts millions of dollars every year.
-In addition to the financial expense, high teacher turnover takes its toll on the quality of education in a district as well.
+In addition to the financial expense, high teacher turnover also takes its toll on the quality of education in a district.
 The Huffington Post reports that it takes approximately 10,000 classroom hours to develop the necessary expertise to become a truly effective teacher.
 With nearly half of teachers leaving the profession in less than five years, most are not achieving that benchmark during their careers.
-The problem is even more pronounced in schools with a high number of disadvantaged students, which only serves to broaden education disparities across the country.
+The problem is even more pronounced in schools with many disadvantaged students, which only broadens education disparities across the country.

 High teacher turnover impacts children in many ways, from lower test scores to overall achievement across an entire school.
-The pathway to success appears to be clear in terms of finding ways to keep teachers at their posts for longer terms.
-However, the path to achieving that goal may involve educators and lawmakers at all levels of the education process, thus creating a complex maze that could take some time and efforts of many to navigate.
+The pathway to success appears to be clear regarding finding ways to keep teachers at their posts for longer.
+However, the path to achieving that goal may involve educators and lawmakers at all levels of the education process, thus creating a complex maze that could take some time and effort of many to navigate.